membraneframework/membrane_tutorials/videoroom/7_FurtherSteps.md

 It's not necessary for each peer to hear everything...
 Why not allow users of our video room to mute themselves when they want to?
 This simple feature has nothing to do with the server-side of our system.
-Everything you need to do in order to disable the voice stream being sent can be found in (WebRTC MediaStreamTrack API documentation)[https://developer.mozilla.org/en-US/docs/Web/API/MediaStreamTrack].
+Everything you need to do in order to disable the voice stream being sent can be found in [WebRTC MediaStreamTrack API documentation](https://developer.mozilla.org/en-US/docs/Web/API/MediaStreamTrack).
 You need to find a way to disable and reenable the audio [track](../glossary/glossary.md#track) from your local media stream and then add a button that would set you in a "muted" or "unmuted" state.
 The expected result is shown below:
 ![Mute example](assets/records/mute.webp "mute example")

 You can also conduct some experiments on how to disable the video track (so that the user can turn off and on camera while being in the room).